Course Overview

 Practice Hours and Placement Area

-The module requires that a standard 225 practice hours are completed by all RtP students.
-However, if you do wish to complete more hours because of the length of time that you have been lapsed from the NMC register, the previously mandated practice hours (above the standard 225 hours) are shown below as a guide.
+The module requires that a minimum of 225 practice hours are completed by all RtP students.
+However, you may have to complete more hours because of the length of time that you have been lapsed from the NMC register as follows:

 9–12 years of lapsed practice = 300 hours